nushell/nushell.github.io/commands/docs/skip.md

  -  `n`: the number of elements to skip

 ## Notes
-To skip specific numbered rows, try 'drop nth'.
-To skip specific named columns, try 'reject'.
+To skip specific numbered rows, try `drop nth`.
+To skip specific named columns, try `reject`.
 ## Examples

 Skip the first value of a list